AdobeDocs/workfront-fusion.en/help/workfront-fusion/references/apps-and-modules/encryptor-modules.md

 When encrypting and decrypting via PGP, it is necessary to use a keychain and to create a private or public key (or both).

-For more information on public and private keys, see [Basic terms in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/get-started/basic-terms.md).
-For more information on keychains, see [Keys in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/connections/keys.md).
+For more information on public and private keys, see [Adobe Workfront Fusion glossary](/help/workfront-fusion/get-started-with-fusion/understand-fusion/fusion-glossary.md). <!--For more information on keychains, see [Keys in [!DNL Adobe Workfront Fusion]]().-->

 ## [!UICONTROL Encryptor] modules and their fields